 I turned professional for a short season with a 7 piece band called The Seventh Elation formed of friends from various Mecca bands.

 My next resident gig was Ross Mitchell’s Nocturnes at Tiffany’s Ilford, one of the many national Mecca ballrooms.
 One of the Nocturnes was my old school friend Paul DaVinci (left) who was later to be the magical lead voice on the Rubettes no.1 hit Sugar Baby Love.

-I was invited to join The Ray McVay Orchestra and left The Nocturnes with Ross’s blessing, as Ray’s band was the top touring showband in the country and this opportunity would only come once!
-This was a complete change of life for me as I had to learn to cope with being on the road and touring nationally, playing at society and showbiz events at the country’s top venues, including London’s Grosvenor House, The Savoy, and The Empire Ballroom Leicester Square.
-Ten years before, I had worked alongside Ray on the BBC Radio 2 show “Monday Monday.”
+I was invited to join The Ray McVay Orchestra; ten years earlier I had worked alongside Ray many times on the BBC Radio 2 show “Monday Monday.”
+I left The Nocturnes with Ross’s blessing, he said Ray’s band was the top touring showband in the country and this opportunity would only come once!
+This was a complete change of life for me as I had to learn to cope with being on the road and touring nationally, playing at society and showbiz events at the country’s top venues, including London’s Grosvenor House, The Savoy and The Empire Ballroom Leicester Square.

 I left Ray McVay amicably to give touring a break and concentrate on arranging commissions.
 Shortly after, I was contacted by Ross Mitchell who, having heard on the grapevine that I had left Ray, invited me back to ‘normal’ resident life at Tiffany’s, Ilford.